It’s been an

 most other actors look like they could be one with the costume, but Clooney

-portraying Bruce Wayne, but it doesn’t carry over as well with Batman as he
+portraying Bruce Wayne, but it doesn’t carry over as well with Batman.
+When in costume, he

 smiles way too much, and never once looks imposing.
 Worst of all is that the